-Integrate Mention to MongoDB
+Integrate Mention with MongoDB

 Mention monitors conversations about a brand by tracking any time that the brand is mentioned on a range of online platforms, including social media, blogs, or news outlets.
 Mention can then analyze the sentiment of those conversations and send that information to users in the form of alerts.
 This data also allows Mention to gauge overall public sentiment and reputation of a brand.
 If those metrics seem particularly unusual - i.e. if there is a spike in negative public sentiment - they can send notifications immediately so that changes can be made.